aimeejenner/seasons-game/README.md

 ## User Story

--   **As a player I would like to be given words to type against the clock, so that I can improve my typing speed**
+-   **As a player I would like to be given words to type against the clock, so that I can improve my typing speed and accuracy**
 -   Given that I click on the Start button, I should be given a word to enter.
 -   Given that I type the correct word into the answer box, the falling objects should move up the page and I should be given a new word to enter.
 -   Given that I enter all words correctly for a certain level within the given time, I should progress to the next level.